Revisiting the second-order convergence of the lattice Boltzmann method with reaction-type source terms: Model Verification and Validation

-Figure~\ref{fig:dbe_ade_error} provides the $\mathcal{L}_2$ norm of the difference between the DBE and ADE (complex) solutions.The two components of the error can be observed, namely, the fourth-order, velocity dependent error, and second-order, velocity independent error.
+Figure~\ref{fig:dbe_ade_error} provides the $\mathcal{L}_2$ norm of the difference between the complex solutions of \ac{DBE} and \ac{ADRE}.
+The two components of the error can be observed, namely, the fourth-order, velocity dependent error, and second-order, velocity independent error.